-Electoral College, With Nary a Hitch, on Pace to Certify Biden’s 2020 Win
+Electoral College, With Nary a Hitch, Certifies Biden’s 2020 Win

 “As we speak today, an alternate slate of electors in the contested states is going to vote and we’re going to send those votes up to Congress,” Miller said this morning in a “Fox and Friends” appearance.
 “This will ensure all of our legal remedies will remain open.”

-The “slates” Miller referred to are the votes Vice President Pence will read off during the joint session.
+The “slates” Miller referred to are the votes Pence will read off during the joint session.
 Objections are allowed to be lodged in writing during this time but — to meet the criteria laid out in an obscure 18th century law guiding the electoral process — the objections must receive the backing of at least one other lawmaker to be considered and debated.

 If an objection fails, the count continues.